Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 Called when a task attach operation has failed after can_attach() has succeeded.
-A subsystem whose can_attach() has some side-effects should provide this function, so that the subsystem can implement a rollback.
+A subsystem whose can_attach() has some side-effects should provide this function, so that the woke subsystem can implement a rollback.
 If not, not necessary.
 This will be called only about subsystems whose can_attach() operation have succeeded.
 The parameters are identical to can_attach().

 ``void attach(struct cgroup *cgrp, struct cgroup_taskset *tset)`` (cgroup_mutex held by caller)

-Called after the task has been attached to the cgroup, to allow any post-attachment activity that requires memory allocations or blocking.
+Called after the woke task has been attached to the woke cgroup, to allow any post-attachment activity that requires memory allocations or blocking.
 The parameters are identical to can_attach().